rsliter/rsliter.github.com/source/_posts/2014-01-12-a-meal-fit-for-a-climber-of-mountains.markdown

 comments: true
 categories:
 ---
 At the end of last year I summited my third volcano in Ecuador.
-Volcanic climbs here are the same every time: initial optimism and then exhaustion as the grass disappears, giving way to slippery volcanic silt for the final ascent.
+Volcanic climbs here are the same every time: initial optimism followed by exhaustion as the grass disappears, giving way to slippery volcanic silt for the final ascent.
 The descent is a blur, punctuated only by conversation about what we'd like to eat once we're off the mountain.

 Chicken clay pot is a perennial favorite, a riff on the Slanted Door's own, much better, version.
 We've had to make some adjustments for a home kitchen far from Vietnam or any ethnic grocery store.
 Still, the combination of protein, sugar and carbohydrates is a sure winner after a long day climbing to the top of the world.